ByAnthony/newzealandtunnellers/README.md

 # New Zealand Tunnellers

-[The New Zealand Tunnellers Web App](https://www.nztunnellers.com) is dedicated to a special military unit who fought in France during the First World War (1914-1918): the _New Zealand Tunnelling Company_.
+The project is a [Next.js](https://github.com/vercel/next.js) web application dedicated to a New Zealand special military unit who fought in France during the First World War (1914-1918): the _New Zealand Tunnelling Company_.

-This company was formed at a time where the British Army struggled in their fights against the German miners beneath the no man's land.
-The Web App tells the [original story](https://www.nztunnellers.com/#history) of this special unit and shares the [men's war experience](https://www.nztunnellers.com/tunnellers/).
+This company was formed at a time where the British Army struggled in their underground battle against the German miners beneath the no man's land.
+The [web application](https://www.nztunnellers.com) tells the original story of this special unit and shares the men's war experience.